Melamine: Uses

+Plastics and building materials

 In one large-scale application, melamine is combined with formaldehyde and other agents to produce melamine resins.
-Such resins are characteristically durable thermosetting plastic used in high-pressure decorative laminates such as Formica, melamine dinnerware, laminate flooring, and dry erase boards.
-Melamine cookware is not microwave-safe.
+Such resins are characteristically durable thermosetting plastic used in high-pressure decorative laminates such as Wilsonart, melamine dinnerware, laminate flooring, and dry erase boards.
+Melamine cookware is not microwave-safe, and can be identified from the fact it is "slightly heavier and noticeably thicker than its plastic counterparts."

 Melamine foam is used as insulation, soundproofing material and in polymeric cleaning products, such as Magic Eraser.

 Melamine is one of the major components in Pigment Yellow 150, a colorant in inks and plastics.

-Melamine also enters the fabrication of melamine polysulfonate, used as a superplasticizer for making high-resistance concrete.
+Melamine also is used in the fabrication of melamine polysulfonate, used as a superplasticizer for making high-resistance concrete.
 Sulfonated melamine formaldehyde (SMF) is a polymer used as a cement admixture to reduce the water content in concrete while increasing the fluidity and the workability of the mix during handling and pouring.
 It results in concrete with a lower porosity and a higher mechanical strength, exhibiting an improved resistance to aggressive environments and a longer lifetime.

+Fertilizers

-The use of melamine as fertilizer for crops had been envisioned during the 1950s and 1960s because of its high nitrogen content (2/3).
+Melamine was once envisioned as fertilizer for crops during the 1950s and 1960s because of its high (66% by mass) nitrogen content.
 However, melamine is much more expensive to produce than other common nitrogen fertilizers, such as urea.
 The mineralization (degradation to ammonia) for melamine is slow, making this product both economically and scientifically impractical for use as a fertilizer.

+Fire-retardant additives

 Melamine and its salts are used as fire-retardant additives in paints, plastics, and paper.
-A melamine fibre, Basofil, has low thermal conductivity, excellent flame resistance and is self-extinguishing; this makes it useful for flame-resistant protective clothing, either alone or as a blend with other fibres.
+A melamine fiber, Basofil, has low thermal conductivity, excellent flame resistance and is self-extinguishing; this makes it useful for flame-resistant protective clothing, either alone or as a blend with other fibres.